Find a module for your robot

 You can also start typing to search for a module by name or to narrow down your search results.

-After selecting the modular service, click the Add module button, enter a name for your modular service, and click Create to add it to your robot’s service configuration.
+After selecting the modular service, enter a name or use the suggested name for your modular service and click Create to add it to your machine’s configuration.

 Be sure the modular service you select supports the platform you intend to use it with, such as